kdbinsidebrains/site/_pages/tricks.md

 ### Memory

-As IDEA is Java-based application, the application has memory limits you can get OutOfMemory.
+As IDEA is a Java-based application, the application has memory limits you can get OutOfMemory.
 You can increase memory limits for the IDEA from **_Help->Change Memory Settings_** menu:

 ![tricksMemory](/assets/images/tricks/tricksMemory.png)